Skip to main content

 Start to use General Cluster Resource Models

-For the purpose above, we introduced ResourceSummary to the Cluster API.
+For that purpose, we introduced ResourceSummary to the Cluster API.

 For example: